PR0-grammer/Churn_Control/README.md

 - Data preprocessing and feature engineering
 - Machine learning model training and evaluation
-- An interactive Streamlit app for making predictions and visualizing results
+- An interactive, cloud-hosted Streamlit app that enables users to make predictions and visualize the results.

 The goal is to help businesses proactively reduce churn and improve customer satisfaction.